Vector Technics | The Whole Drone Propulsion Stack, Made in Hyderabad

 The Electronics Side

 The electronics manufacturing process at Vector Technics includes assembly, chemical potting, and testing.
 Two identical pick-and-place machines provide redundancy and help when assemblies require more component reels than a single machine can accommodate.
 Standard components are placed using these machines, while others are done manually.
 An example includes the integration of their custom-designed gold-plated lugs, as machines cannot pick those up.
 There is also a manual stencil printer and a reflow oven, all together supporting prototyping and small-scale production.
 The way Karna sees it is: “Number of prototypes is amount of turnover.”
 A setup like this speeds up production and, in turn, improves customer acquisition and further keeps critical intellectual property, including chips, schematics, and board designs, in-house.
-Highlighting why the company builds its own jigs and fixtures for custom tests, stressing quality, Karna said, “Let us fail here rather than a customer blowing up something.”
+Highlighting why they build their own jigs and fixtures for custom tests, stressing quality, Karna said, “Let us fail here rather than a customer blowing up something.”

 Pointing out occasional counterfeit chips, he explained that there was a dedicated team that handled keeping the supply chain clean.
 The people involved in schematic engineering and PCB design work in tandem with the mechanical team.
 “Managing thermals is the name of the game here,” said Karna, underlining its significance.
 “A cool ESC is a more efficient ESC.”
 The company has both a power board and a microcontroller board concept, allowing for bulk production while retaining some flexibility to customize.